 Read more about the symptoms of bronchiectasis.

-You should see your GP if you develop a persistent cough.
+You should see a GP if you develop a persistent cough.
 While this may not be caused by bronchiectasis, it requires further investigation.

-If your GP suspects you may have bronchiectasis, they'll refer you to a specialist in treating lung conditions (a respiratory consultant) for further tests.
+If the GP suspects you may have bronchiectasis, they'll refer you to a specialist in treating lung conditions (a respiratory consultant) for further tests.

 Read more about diagnosing bronchiectasis.